onthebay98/DunderMifflin/README.md

 # DunderMifflin Gender Equity and Termination Analysis

+We use a headcount dataset from a fictional paper company, "Dunder Mifflin," to generate analyses in response to the following two sample requests:

+Request 1: The Head of Compensation is interested in visualizing and identifying disparities in salary equity by gender in North America for the less than 1 year, 1-2 years, and 3+ years tenure groups.

+Request 2: The CEO is interested in seeing a breakdown of monthly terminations by race/ethnicity for the entire company for 2020 and 2021.

 Please see Data_Analysis.ipynb for the code used to generate the following presentation.

 ![Slide 1](slides/slide1.jpg)